jbtiglao/notabilis/README.md

 ![Image7_saved_note_when_clicked](https://user-images.githubusercontent.com/94569484/159151925-aecceb62-0eef-42c6-bcd7-3c3735842ab9.png)

-  7. When the user clicks on the Write icon in the navigation at the top of the page, the user is presented with empty fields to enter a new note title and the note’s text in the right-hand column.
+  7. When the user clicks on the Write or New Note (+) icon in the navigation at the top of the page, the user is presented with empty fields to enter a new note title and the note’s text in the right-hand column.

   ![Image8_new_note](https://user-images.githubusercontent.com/94569484/159151951-7ecd8e2e-5a87-44ba-90c5-1f12db351329.png)